- Antigua Home

 Elevate the level of education in rural areas of Guatemala

-Rural Guatemalans lack access to a quality education, and many have never had access to a native speaker of the English language to learn from.
+Rural Guatemalans lack access to a quality education, and many have never had access to a native English speaker to learn from.
 Help provide this higher level of learning to kids in need.

 Connect with people from a new culture

-The kids and teachers at the Guatemala school you volunteer in are valuable and enriching windows into the fascinating world of their unique culture.
-Connect with and learn from these people who are so different from yourself.
+The kids and teachers at the Guatemala school you volunteer at will provide you with an enriching experience into the fascinating world of their unique culture.
+During your Guatemala volunteer experience teaching English, you will connect with and learn from these people who are so different from yourself.

 Make a difference in the lives of poor Guatemalans

-Contact IFRE today to learn more about volunteering English teaching in Guatemala teaching English!
+Contact IFRE today to learn more about Teaching English volunteer opportunities in Guatemala!

-English is an incredibly important skills for kids all around the world to learn.
-To help with this, IFRE arranges English Teaching volunteer programs in many different countries, the most popular of which are listed below:
+English is an incredibly important skill for kids all around the world to learn.
+To help with this, IFRE arranges English Teaching volunteer programs in many different countries, the most popular are listed below: